Edwards-R/redlist_docs/irecord_data_analysis/iRecord_analysis/spatial_range_checking.md

 ## Conclusion
 Many rejections were encountered, although without an immediately obvious overlying 'theme' to the rejections that would explain the majority of data.
 The 40 km figure used for buffers was untestable still, as tests require human opinion to re-verify data.

-'Considered correct' data has a lower volume of rejection in both absolute and percentage terms than 'Correct' data.
+`Considered correct` data has a lower volume of rejection in both absolute and percentage terms than `Correct` data.

-In both 'Correct' and 'Considered correct' statuses, there was a significant overlap in the Understandings with the majority of rejections.
+In both `Correct` and `Considered correct` statuses, there was a significant overlap in the Understandings with the majority of rejections.
 It is uncertain whether this overlap is the result of poor BWARS data volume, or reflects general difficulty in identification.